Have A Question?

-They can make their way into a house through small cracks, vent screens, gaps.
+They can make their way into a house through small cracks, vent screens, and gaps.
 They can also build mud tunnels up the side of foundations, concrete piers, etc.

-Avoid earth to wood contact, no plumbing leaks should go unattended for long periods of time.
-Exterior wood should be kept well sealed and have good ventilation in the subarea is also important.
+Avoid earth to wood contact; no plumbing leaks should go unattended for long periods of time.
+Exterior wood should be kept well sealed and have good ventilation in the subarea, is also important.

 After a treatment, it can take up to a month to fully eliminate the colony.

 Treatments are safe, some of the active ingredients being used for termite control can also be found in flea treatments for pets.
-All treatment must be done by a professional for a safer outcome.
+All treatments must be done by a professional for a safer outcome.

 All licensed termite inspectors within a company have to complete continuing education by attending seminars or take educational courses.
 Training is also performed within a company to improve termite services and to protect the consumer.